W.S. Merwin, prize-winning poet of nature, dies at 91 | WTOP

 Times spent in Boston with Robert Lowell convinced him to concentrate on poetry, and by the end of the decade, he was regarded as a highly talented artist immersed in Old English literature, his verse likened by The New York Times to “a broad river flowing through peaceful land.”

+Peace — the flow of the natural world — was a cause he actively defended.
+Near the end of World War II, he spent seven months under psychiatric care because he refused to undergo any duties that might lead to violence, which he had feared since the days his father would beat him.

-By the early 1960s, he was marching against nuclear weapons and throwing off the rules of grammar, inspired by his “growing sense that punctuation alluded to an assumed allegiance to the rational protocol of written language.”
+By the early 1960s, he was marching against nuclear weapons and throwing off the rules of grammar as if they were a suit and tie, inspired by his “growing sense that punctuation alluded to an assumed allegiance to the rational protocol of written language.”

 Meanwhile, Vietnam and urbanization darkened his vision.
 “I/can hear the blood crawling over the plains,” he wrote in “The Child.”
 In “The Crust,” the downfall of a tree is a metaphor for the severing of civilization: